input-output-hk/marlowe-doc/docs/tutorials/marlowe-data.md

 the name of its owner: in this case `"alice"`.

-A payment can be made to one of the parties to the contract, or to one of the accounts of the contract, and this is reflected in the definition
+A payment can be made to one of the parties to the contract, or to one of the accounts of the contract, and this is reflected in this definition:

 ``` haskell
 data Payee = Account AccountId